Do you want to know how to write Instagram captions that increase engagement? You’re in the right place.

 The goal is to connect your followers on an emotional level.
-When you can achieve this, you will not only see more engagement on your posts, but you will also see an increase in sales.
+When you can achieve this, you will see more engagement on your posts, but you will also see an increase in sales.

-One of the most important things to do is to include hashtags in the caption.
+One of the most important things to do is include hashtags in the caption.
 It will be more challenging to reach new people on Instagram if you are not using hashtags because they function like keywords in search engines.

-When searching for, popular tags use a hashtag aggregator like Manageflitter, which has a search bar where you could put #art, and they will show all top trending art-related tags.
+When searching for popular tags, use a hashtag aggregator like Manageflitter, which has a search bar where you could put #art, and they will show all top trending art-related tags.
 This will help you learn what types of captions tend to get more likes on average than others.

 Tailwind also has an Instagram schedular that will allow creating Instagram posts ahead of time, and they will share your posts at the best times.

 Another tip is to use branded hashtags to build name recognition online.